-Regulatory boundaries have been removed to make it easier for those giving advice to respond to their clients’ needs and wants (e.g. the definitions of ‘class’ and ‘personalised’ financial advice, and between category 1 and 2 products are removed).
+Regulatory boundaries have been removed to make it easier for those giving advice to respond to their clients’ needs and wants (e.g. the distinction between ‘class’ and ‘personalised’ financial advice, and between category 1 and 2 products are removed).

 The requirement for personalised financial advice to be given by a natural person has been removed.
-Technology-neutral legislation will further enable the provision of robo (or digital) advice and help future-proof the regime.
+The legislation is technology-neutral and will further enable the provision of robo (or digital) advice and help future-proof the regime.

 Transitioning to the new regime for financial advice

-The below provides more detail on the transitional arrangements in the Bill.
+The below provides more detail on the transitional arrangements in the Act.

-Transitional licensing opens for existing industry participants (approximately four months after the Code of Conduct is approved, estimated to be Apr-2019).
-Industry participants will have approximately six months (until Oct-2019) to apply for a transitional licence.
+Transitional licensing opens for existing industry participants who will have approximately six months to apply for a transitional licence.

-New financial advice regime, including Code of Conduct, comes into effect (approximately nine months after the Code of Conduct is approved).
+New financial advice regime, including Code of Conduct, comes into effect.

 - All new legislative obligations and enforcement mechanisms apply.

-- Transitional licences come into effect.
-To continue to provide advice, industry participants must have been granted either a transitional licence, or a full licence by the FMA.
+- During the transition period, to continue to provide financial advice to retail clients, industry participants must have been granted either a transitional licence, or a full licence by the FMA.